-In §II, we begin by formulating the classical three-rotor

-problem, show absence of singularities and eliminate the center of mass motion to arrive at dynamics on a 2 dimensional configuration torus parametrized by the relative angles φ_1 and φ_2 .
-In §III, we discuss the dynamics on the φ_1 - φ_2 torus, find all static solutions for the relative motion and discuss their stability (see Fig. 1).
+In Sec.
+II, we begin by formulating the classical three-rotor problem and eliminate the center of mass motion to arrive at dynamics on a 2-dimensional configuration torus parametrized by the relative angles $\varphi_1$ and $\varphi_2$ .
+In Sec.
+III, we discuss the dynamics on the $\varphi_1-\varphi_2$ torus, find all static solutions for the relative motion, and discuss their stability (see Fig. 1).
 The system is also shown to be integrable at zero and infinitely high relative energies E (compared to the coupling g) due to the emergence of additional conserved quantities.
-Furthermore, using Morse theory, we discover changes in the topology of the Hill region of the configuration space at E = 0, 4g and 4.5g (see Fig. 2).
+Furthermore, we also describe changes in the topology of the Hill region of the configuration space at E = 0, 4g, and 4.5g (see Fig. 2).

-In §IV, we use consistent reductions of the equations of motion to one degree of freedom to find two families of periodic solutions at all energies (pendula and isosceles breathers, see Fig. 3).
-This is analogous to how the Euler and Lagrange solutions of the 3 body problem arise from suitable Keplerian orbits.
+In Sec.
+IV, we use consistent reductions of the equations of motion to one degree of freedom to find pendulum and isosceles families of periodic solutions at all energies (see Fig. 3).
 We investigate the stability of the pendula and breathers by computing their monodromies.
-Notably, we find that the stability index of pendula becomes periodic on a log scale as $E \rightarrow 4g^{\pm}$ and shows an accumulation of stable to unstable transition energies at E=4g (see Fig. 4).
-In other words, the largest Lyapunov exponent switches from positive to zero infinitely often with the width of the (un)stable windows asymptotically approaching a geometric sequence as the pendulum energy approaches 4g.
-This accumulation bears an interesting resemblance to the Efimov effect13 as discussed in §VIII and to the cascade of period doubling bifurcations in unimodal maps14.
+Notably, we find that the stability index of pendula becomes periodic on a log scale as $E \rightarrow 4g^{\pm}$ and shows an accumulation of stable to unstable transition energies at E = 4g (see Fig. 4).
+In other words, the largest Lyapunov exponent switches from positive to zero infinitely often with the widths of the (un)stable windows asymptotically approaching a geometric sequence as $E \rightarrow 4g^{\pm}$ .

-In §V, we reformulate the dynamics on the φ_1 - φ_2 torus as geodesic flow with respect to the Jacobi-Maupertuis metric.
-We prove in Appendix B that the scalar curvature is strictly positive on the Hill region for $0 \le E \le 4g$ but acquires both signs above E = 4g (see Fig. 7) indicating widespread geodesic instabilities as E crosses 4g.
-In §VI, we examine Poincaré sections and observe a marked transition to chaos in the neighborhood of E = 4g as manifested in a rapid rise of the fraction of the area of the energetically allowed 'Hill' region occupied by chaotic sections (see Fig. 12).
-This is accompanied by a spontaneous breaking of two discrete symmetries present in Poincaré sections below this energy (see Figs. 9 and 10).
+In Sec.
+V, we reformulate the dynamics on the $\varphi_1$ - $\varphi_2$ torus as geodesic flow with respect to the Jacobi-Maupertuis metric.
+We prove in Appendix A that the scalar curvature is strictly positive on the Hill region for $0 \le E \le 4g$ but acquires both signs above E = 4g(Fig. 7) indicating the onset of widespread geodesic instabilities.
+In Sec.
+VI, we examine Poincaré sections and observe a marked transition to chaos in the neighborhood of E = 4g as manifested in a rapid rise of the fraction of the area of the energetically allowed "Hill" region occupied by chaotic sections (Fig. 12).
+This is accompanied by a spontaneous breaking of two discrete symmetries of low energy Poincaré sections (Figs. 9 and 10).
 This transition also coincides with the accumulation of stable to unstable transition energies of the pendulum family of periodic solutions at E = 4g.
-Slightly above this energy, we find a band of global chaos $5.33g \lesssim E \lesssim 5.6g$, where the chaotic sections fill up the entire Hill region on all Poincaré surfaces, suggesting ergodic behavior (see Fig. 13).
-In §VII, we derive a system of delay differential and algebraic equations for periodic choreography solutions of the three rotor problem.
+Slightly above this energy, we find a band of global chaos $5.33g \leq E \leq 5.6g$ , where the chaotic sections fill up the entire Hill region on all Poincaré surfaces, suggesting ergodic behavior (see Fig. 13).
+In Sec.
+VII, we derive a system of delay differential and algebraic equations for periodic choreography solutions of the three-rotor problem.
 We discover three families of choreographies.
 The first pair are uniformly rotating versions of two of the static solutions for the relative motion.
-The third family is nonrotating, stable and exists for all relative energies up to the onset of global chaos (see Fig. 14).
+The third family is nonrotating, stable, and exists for all relative energies up to the onset of global chaos (see Fig. 14).
 It is found by a careful examination of Poincaré sections.
 Finally, we prove that choreographies cannot exist for arbitrarily high relative energies.
-We conclude with a discussion in §VIII.
-Appendix C summarizes the numerical method employed to estimate the fraction of chaos on Poincaré surfaces.
-A preliminary version of this paper was presented at the Conference on Nonlinear Systems and Dynamics, New Delhi, October 201815.
+We conclude with a discussion in Sec.
+VIII.
+Appendix B summarizes the numerical method employed to estimate the fraction of chaos on Poincaré surfaces.
+A preliminary version of this paper was presented at the Conference on Nonlinear Systems and Dynamics, New Delhi, October 2018.

+II.
 THREE COUPLED CLASSICAL ROTORS